 For those with acne: Opt for a blend of lactic and salicylic acids.

-For those with sensitive or mature skin: Opt for a blend of TCA (trichloroacetic acid) and lactic acids.
+For those with mature skin: Opt for a blend of TCA (trichloroacetic acid) and lactic acids.

-For those with hyperpigmentation: It depends on the cause of the hyperpigmentation, but TCA and lactic acids are generally the best options.
+For those with hyperpigmentation: It depends on the cause of hyperpigmentation, but TCA and lactic acids are generally the best options.
+Kojic acid is another ingredient to keep top of mind.

 "The best bet is to find a certified professional in your area—they can determine the most effective treatment for you upon skin analysis," says Spann "PCA Professional Treatments (her brand of choice and the line behind my own lovely chemical peel) aren't timed or neutralized, so the clinician is in complete control at all times."
 And if you're nervous or want to walk into an appointment or consult with a safe recommendation in tow, Spann suggests PCA Skin's Sensi Peel—an option perfect for all skin types, even those with rosacea and other inflammatory skin conditions.